2ndlook – View From A Square Prism

-Posted in Uncategorized by Anuraag Sanghi on September 26, 2008
+Posted in Islamic Demonization, politics, Religion by Anuraag Sanghi on September 26, 2008

 Justice Minister Jack Straw said in March that the government was “certainly ready to consider” reviewing the “antiquated” ban on Catholic monarchs.